jibolash/world-cup-history/readme.md

 worldCupHistory.year(1978);
 ```

-The line of code above will return the following
+The line of code above will return the following object
 ```shell
 {
 	hostCountry: 'Argentina',